grammyjs/website/site/docs/plugins/commands.md

 // Register Each

 // Let's assume the user is french and typed /Papi bot
   // this filter will trigger for any command-like as '/regular' or '?custom' .filter(commandNotFound([myCommands, otherCommands], {
     ignoreLocalization: true,
     ignoreCase: true,
   }))
   .use(async (ctx) => {
-    ctx.commandSuggestion === "?papa" // evaluates to true
+    ctx.commandSuggestion === "?papa"; // evaluates to true

     /* if the ignoreLocalization was falsy instead
      * we would have gotten: